The perfect 35mm film camera

 Pentax K1000

 The Pentax K1000 is an absolute classic.
-Simple, robust and ideal for beginners who want to take their first steps into the analog world.
+Simple, robust and ideal for beginners who want to take their first steps in the analogue world.

 Nikon FM2

 The Nikon FM2 is a fully mechanical SLR known for its reliability.
-A favorite among pros for its accurate lighting and sturdy build.
+A favorite among pros for its accurate exposure and solid build.

 Minolta X-700